A suburb of two halves - one pretty with grand homes, another with busier higher-density - makes Caringbah a place with two faces.

 Ideal for: Retirees, professionals, families

-One of the old-time heart suburbs of Sutherland Shire, Caringbah is essentially two suburbs in one.
+One of the old-time heart suburbs of Sutherland Shire, Caringbah is essentially two suburbs in one, with South Caringbah offering quite a different streetscape to its northern counterpart.

 As with many of the suburbs of Sutherland Shire, living here is all about the extra space you get in return for distance from the city.
-Nice, wide streets where you can actually park multiple cars outside your house without – *gasp!* – paying are part and parcel to living here, and wide median strips and towering trees line its pathways.
+Nice, wide streets where you can actually park multiple cars outside your house without – *gasp!* – paying, are part and parcel to living here, and wide median strips and towering trees line its pathways in much of its southern half.

 Caringbah has long been quite a prestigious and well-equipped suburb, balancing together house size with convenience courtesy of its central retail area.
 The suburb has a train station that sees regular services that run on time and provide direct access to Sydney city.

-It’s not the fastest of train trips – expect about a 50 minute train ride to Town Hall – but it is reliable.
+It’s not the fastest of train trips – expect about a 50 minute train ride to Town Hall – but it is reliable given it runs on the T4 line.
 Driving into the city will take around 40 minutes on an average day, so having a roughly equivalent and less-stressful alternative is a bonus.

-Rental prices for apartments are fairly affordable, with a decent 2 bedroom available for less than $500 per week, with a greater concentration of apartment blocks in the northern portion of Caringbah for those looking for high-density accommodation.
+Rental prices for apartments are obviously comparatively more affordable; lower-end 2 bedroom apartments are available for around $600 per week – although you’re likely to pay around the $700 mark for something decent as of 2024 – with a greater concentration of apartment blocks in the northern portion of Caringbah for those looking for high-density accommodation.

 Location, Location, Location